Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits: A non-universal dual-unitary Clifford circuit

 In this section we give an example of an alternate family of resource states which are also generated by a dual unitary circuit.
 They also share the feature that they are fixed-points of certain SPT phases.
 However, they differ in the fact that the set of implementable gates when using them as resource states for MBQC is not universal.

 These states are defined as follows,

 where,

 These states differ from the states defined in the main text only by the substitution $HS \rightarrow H$.
 This corresponds to choosing $g=0$ in the kicked-Ising Hamiltonian.
 It is straightforward to show that most of the claims and constructions of the main text follow through with $T$ replaced by $T'$.
-In particular, the circuit is still dual unitary such that viewing it sideways reveals a quantum computation in virtual space that is controlled by the measurement bases, where the set of unitary gates that can be performed are again rotations generated by operators of the form ${T'_k}^{\dagger} Z_1T'_k$.
+In particular, the circuit is still dual unitary such that viewing it sideways reveals a quantum computation in virtual space that is controlled by the measurement bases, where the set of unitary gates that can be performed are again rotations generated by operators of the form ${T'_k}^{\dagger} Z_1T'_k$. {One can also show that the states $|\psi'_k\rangle$ again possess SPT order with symmetry $\mathbb{Z}_2^{2k}$}.

 The difference compared to the case presented in the main text is that these rotations no longer form a universal set.
 This is a consequence of the much simpler space-time evolution of the operators under conjugation by $T'_k$, \textit{i.e.} the operators $O'_k(\ell)={T'_k}^{\ell\dagger}Z_1{T'_k}^{\ell}$, see Fig.~\ref{fig:clus_qca}.
 We see that $O'_k(\ell)$ always has a basic form of a two-qubit operator (except at the boundaries) that is then translated along the virtual Hilbert space upon conjugation by $T'_k$.
 This is a consequence of the fact that, if we regard $T'_k$ as a Clifford quantum cellular automaton (CQCA), then it falls into the ``glider'' class as defined in Ref.~\onlinecite{Guetschow2010} (see also Ref.~\onlinecite{Stephen2019}).
 This class of CQCA is defined by the existence of operators on which the CQCA acts as translation.
 On the other hand, if we regard $T_k$ as a CQCA, it falls into the ``fractal'' class~\cite{Guetschow2010}, which is less fine-tuned and has more complicated dynamics, as we can readily observe in our context.